awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/costs-performance.md

 ## Performance Considerations<a name="performance-considerations"></a>

-Due to the service overhead of applying encryption, applying server\-side encryption will increase the typical latency of `PutRecord`, `PutRecords`, and `GetRecords` by less than 100μs\.
+Due to the service overhead of applying encryption, applying server\-side encryption increases the typical latency of `PutRecord`, `PutRecords`, and `GetRecords` by less than 100μs\.